SellaRafaeli/giving_profiles/README.md

 - email parsing
 - exporting data
 - more design touches?
 I can try to get a UI designer myself
-- donations: add privacy level per all organizations (plus tabs for "by donation" and "by organization").
-And make 'non-private' also in 'blue' (match the colors)

-- fix 'fb refresh' bug
 - contact us, about us, privacy

 $ filewatcher '**/*.scss' 'scss $FILENAME > $FILENAME.css; echo "created"-$FILENAME; date'